Where to Get Fall Decor in Rhode Island to Spruce Up Your Home

 Find decorative pumpkins, gourds, mums, haybales and more at these farms and shops in Rhode Island and on the border in Massachusetts.

-The trees are slowly changing colors, reminding us that fall is upon us.
+Fall is nearly upon us.
 Let your interior design skills flow; fill your home, inside and out, with the season’s iconic reds, browns and oranges with fall decor from these local farms and shops.
-Find decorative pumpkins, gourds, mums, hay bales , cornstalks and more all while supporting our local businesses and families.
-Masks required for entry at each place.
+Find decorative pumpkins, gourds, mums, hay bales, cornstalks and more all while supporting our local businesses and families.

 Four Town Farm

-This 150-acre vegetable farm, where the points of Seekonk and Swansea, Massachusetts, and East Providence and Barrington, Rhode Island, all join together, has been growing fresh produce and memories for families since the early 1900’s.
-Although the hayride and pumpkin picking is unavailable this year, the pumpkins and gourds are located by the farm stand for selection, as well as tall corn stalks and hay bales.
+This 150-acre vegetable farm, where the points of Seekonk and Swansea, Massachusetts, and East Providence and Barrington, Rhode Island, all join together, has been growing fresh produce and memories for families since the early 1900s.
+Gourds and pumpkins are located by the farm stand for selection, as well as tall corn stalks and hay bales.
 You can also pick your own flowers until the first frost of the season.
-Open from 9 a.m. to 6 p.m. daily.

 Frerichs’ large fall flower and pumpkin selection will have your home looking vibrant as ever.
-Bring home large decorative gourds and colorful mums.
+Bring home decorative gourds and colorful mums.
 Visit the holiday shop, which is filled with fun seasonal items.
-Take the kids and enjoy various outdoor, socially-distant activities, including building scarecrows and posing with Charlie Brown and Lucy in the pumpkin patch and other pumpkin-themed wooden cutouts.
-Open from 9 a.m. to 5 p.m. on Tuesdays through Sundays.
+Take the kids and enjoy various outdoor, socially-distant activities, including building scarecrows, painting pumpkins and riding on the pumpkin coach.

 Before claiming your fall decor from Dame Farm, pluck some sweet apples from the orchard.
-The pick-your-own pumpkin selection includes sugar pumpkins, which are $3 each, medium pumpkins for $10 each, and large pumpkins for $14 each.
-In the zinnia and dahlia field, fill up a quart mason jar with as many flowers as you can for $20; make sure to bring your own hand clippers or scissors.
-Open from 9 a.m. to 5:30 p.m.
-Monday through Friday, and 9 a.m. to 5 p.m.
-Saturday and Sunday.
+The pick-your-own pumpkin selection includes sugar pumpkins, which are $3.75 each, medium pumpkins for $10 each, and large pumpkins for $14 each.
+Be sure to pick your own flowers in the zinnia and dahlia fields; bring your own hand clippers or scissors.

 Sweet Berry Farm